Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Dialog Modeling via Kernelized Hashcode Representations

 Since computing mutual information between two high-dimensional variables can be both computationally expensive and inaccurate if the number of samples is small~\cite{kraskov2004estimating,walters2009estimation,singh2014generalized,gao2015efficient}, we develop a (novel) lower bound on the mutual information which is easy to compute.
-For derivation details, see Supplementary material\footnote{Supplementary material: https://tinyurl.com/y6gefz8k.}.
+For derivation details, see the supplementary material.

-We will first introduce the information-theoretic quantity called \emph{Total Correlation}~\cite{watanabe1960information}, $\cT\cC(\bs{C}) = \sum\limits_j \cH(C_j) - \cH(\bs{C})$, which captures non-linear correlation among the dimensions of a random variable $\bs{C}$; given an additional random variable $\bs{Y}$, $\cT\cC(\bs{C}: \bs{Y})$ is defined as $\cT\cC(\bs{C}: \bs{Y}) = \cT\cC(\bs{C}) - \cT\cC(\bs{C}|\bs{Y}) $.
+We will first introduce the information-theoretic quantity called \emph{Total Correlation}~\cite{watanabe1960information}, $\cT\cC(\bs{C}) = \sum\limits_j \cH(C_j) - \cH(\bs{C})$, which captures non-linear correlation among the dimensions of a random variable $\bs{C}$; given an additional random variable $\bs{Y}$, $\cT\cC(\bs{C}: \bs{Y})$ is defined as:

-\begin{theorem}[Lower Bound on Mutual Information] Mutual information between two random hashcode variables, $\cI(\bs{C^t}: \bs{C^p})$, can be bounded from below as follows: $\cI(\bs{C^t}: \bs{C^p}) \ge$ {\csize
+\begin{theorem}[Lower Bound on Mutual Information] Mutual information between two random hashcode variables, $\cI(\bs{C^p}: \bs{C^t})$, can be bounded from below as follows: